Chaleira/42_Matcha/README.md

 	Similar to the suggested list, the search results must be sortable and filterable by age, location, “fame rating”, and interest tags.

+- See the cors error when realoding own profile
+- implement notification readability